Deakin

 Deakin has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that may influence this region.
-Key initiatives include Draft Inner South District Strategy, The Embassy Residences, Deakin District Playing Fields Upgrade, and Deakin Private Hospital.
-Relevant projects are listed below.
+Ten projects have been identified by AreaSearch as potentially impacting the area's performance.
+Among these key projects are Draft Inner South District Strategy, The Embassy Residences, Deakin District Playing Fields Upgrade, and Deakin Private Hospital.

 Professional plan users can use the search below to filter and access additional projects.